contouraid/contouraid.github.io/features.md

 layout: default
 ---

-## Why ContourAId?
+## Why ContourAID?

-This page describes some of the unique features of the ContourAId idea, and why we think this will change the way radiation oncology is done.
+This page describes some of the unique features of the ContourAID idea, and why we think this will change the way radiation oncology is done.

 [back](./)